wead-hsu/type-theme/_posts/2017-05-06-effective-softmax.md

 One research topic in practice is to reduce the complexity in optimizing the softmax logits.
 It is really important in natural language processing as the size of output vocabulary can be very large (usually > 10K).

-To calculate the objective function that is a function of output probability, we have to compute the logits (probability) of each words, even if only one words is required.
+To calculate the objective function that is a function of output probability, we have to compute the logits (probability) of each words, even if only one word is required.
 For instance, when a cross entropy loss function is used in estimating the likelihood, only the probability of target word is required.
 However, since calculating the probabity needs to sum over all the logits for the partition function, all logits should be computed simultaneously.